 The draft refers to “Applicable law” 105 times, and “applicable standards” nine times, but these laws and standards are not specified or defined.
 If this Decree-Law does not say what law or standard is applicable, how is an oil company or regulator to know?
 Legal clarity is essential to ensure proper checks and balances, oversight, audits and independent reviews by third parties, as well as to empower other state agencies, including the ministries responsible for environment, health, agriculture, land, and rural development, as well as oversight and judicial agencies.

 Petroleum regulation is part of the State of Timor-Leste, not above it.

 The drafters of this Decree-Law relied on the Organic Decree-Law for the Ministry of Petroleum and Mineral Resources.
 However, that law will soon be replaced as the new government defines its structure.
 Furthermore, as a Decree-Law it cannot override Parliamentary Laws and cannot grant MPRM powers which belong to other ministries.
 In particular, environmental licensing and oversight is the mandate of another ministry, as are land ownership and expropriation.
 Onshore petroleum operations must respect the laws, processes and powers of these bodies, rather than living under a separate regime.

 During fifteen years as an independent nation, Timor-Leste’s ministers and legislators have enacted many laws.
-This draft decree-law ignores all except the Petroleum Activities Law, and contradicts or violates, among others, laws on land, expropriation, Petroleum Fund, civil code, labor code, criminal code, base law on environment, environmental licensing, protected areas, bidding rounds, private investment and procurement laws.
-Article 201 of this draft decree-law, would unconstitutionally revoke all of these existing laws, and must be removed.
+This draft decree-law ignores all except the Petroleum Activities Law, and contradicts or violates many laws, including those on land, expropriation, Petroleum Fund, civil code, labor code, criminal code, base law on environment, environmental licensing, protected areas, bidding rounds, private investment and procurement.
+Article 201 of this draft decree-law would unconstitutionally revoke all of these existing laws, and therefore must be removed.